harveyt/harveyt.github.io/_drafts/houston-we-have-an-error.markdown

 }
 ```

 Can you see the error handling?
-Well, sure it's nice and clean and
+No. Well, sure it's nice and clean and
 simple to read, but there does not seem to be any error handling at
 all.
-Lets guess that each of these functions does error handling, but
+Lets guess that the author is diligent and check to see if each
-just to check lets read one:
+of these functions does error handling.
+Starting with the first call:

 ```C++
 void WriteDocumentHeader(const Document &doc, Stream &output)